jpedrou/airplanes-classification/README.md

 <br>

 **Goal**
-- Classify if an image is of a commercial or military airplaine.
+- Classify if an image is of a commercial or military airplane.

 Where images with label = 0, mean commercial airplanes, while those with label = 1, military ones, as you can see in the image bellow.